wpsharks/comet-cache/quick-cache/readme.txt

 Requires PHP v5.3+.
 The latest version of Quick Cache is a complete rewrite (OOP design).
 Faster! and even more dependable.
 NOTE: the free version of Quick Cache (this new LITE version); while it remains fully functional and is more-than-adequate for most sites; is now limited in some ways.
 The following advanced features from the previous release are no longer available in the lite version: a custom MD5 Version Salt, custom Exclusion Patterns, a Clear Cache button in admin bar.
 These, and other features; are now available only in the pro version of the plugin.
 For further details, please see: <http://www.websharks-inc.com/product/quick-cache/>.

 == Changelog ==

+= v141110 =

+- **Announcement**: Quick Cache is changing its name to ZenCache!
+See [the blog post](http://www.websharks-inc.com/post/quick-cache-is-changing-its-name/) for full details.
+- **Enhancement**: All dashboard notices will now include the number of files cleared for each notice.
+Props @jaswsinc.
+See [#351](https://github.com/websharks/quick-cache/pull/351).
+- **Enhancement**:  Quick Cache is now capable of doing atomic clearing/purging/wiping.
+On a Multisite network, this is now accomplished on a blog-specific basis, without needing to scan the entire network-wide cache directory.
+This should improve performance considerably on large networks (i.e. those with VERY large cache directories).
+Props @jaswsinc.
+See [#288](https://github.com/websharks/quick-cache/issues/288) and [#351](https://github.com/websharks/quick-cache/pull/351).
+- **Enhancement**: Added a new class file (`/includes/utils-feed.php`) and refactored the XML feed clearing routine.
+With these utilities in place, the `auto_clear_xml_feeds_cache()` method is now much easier to deal with and comprehend.
+Props @jaswsinc.
+See [#351](https://github.com/websharks/quick-cache/pull/351).
+- **Enhancement**: Quick Cache now scans each scheme sub-directory, i.e. `/http/` and `/https/`, separately to help break apart what was previously a much larger directory scan for sites that serve pages over both schemes.
+This will improve performance on both standard and Multisite network installs.
+See [#351](https://github.com/websharks/quick-cache/pull/351).
+- **Enhancement**: Refactored codebase to improve modularity by creating new methods in `includes/share.php` for network-wide clearing/purging/wiping, host/blog-specific clearing/purging/wiping, recursively deleting a directory, assisting in translations, and several new string utilities.
+Props @jaswsinc.
+See [#351](https://github.com/websharks/quick-cache/pull/351).
+- **Enhancement**: Renamed all `\quick_cache\plugin::auto_purge_*` methods, giving them the proper prefix of `auto_clear_*` instead to reflect proper Wipe/Clear/Purge terminology.
+Along with this, all of the `auto_purge_` option keys have been renamed as well.
+See new [Wipe/Clear/Purge wiki article](http://www.websharks-inc.com/r/quick-cache-wipeclearpurge-terminology-wiki/) for a description of these terms.
+Props @jaswsinc.
+See [#351](https://github.com/websharks/quick-cache/pull/351).
+- **Enhancement**: All URI and Referrer exclusion patterns are now caSe insensitive.
+WordPress v4.0 will serve URIs without cAse sensitivity.
+All of the Quick Cache codebase has been updated to support caSe insensitive clearing/purging/wiping; along with caSe insensitive pattern matching against URIs.
+Props @jaswsinc.
+See [#351](https://github.com/websharks/quick-cache/pull/351).
+- **Bug Fix (Pro)**: Fixed a bug with the Auto-Clear Author Cache routine that was presenting dashboard notices even when `change_notifications_enable` was off.
+Props @jaswsinc.
+See [#351](https://github.com/websharks/quick-cache/pull/351).
+- **Bug Fix**: Fixed a bug that was occasionally generating "Fatal Error: 'Unable to clear dir'" messages.
+The root cause of this is believed to be non-atomic purging of cache directories which, on a busy site, could result in new cache files being created before a purging routine was finished clearing the directory.
+Clearing/purging/wiping is now atomic in all scenarios.
+Props @jaswsinc.
+See [#288](https://github.com/websharks/quick-cache/issues/288) and [#351](https://github.com/websharks/quick-cache/pull/351).
+- **Bug Fix**: Fixed a bug in the Auto-Clear Custom Post Type Archive Cache that was not checking for the `$post_id` in `$this->static[__FUNCTION__]`.
+Props @jaswsinc.
+See [#351](https://github.com/websharks/quick-cache/pull/351).
+- **Bug Fix**: Fixed a bug with the uninstaller whereby attempting to uninstall after receiving a notice that PHP 5.3+ is required would result in a blank screen and require manual removal of the plugin.
+See [#334](https://github.com/websharks/quick-cache/issues/334).
+- **Bug Fix**: Fixed an issue with detecting cacheable requests that was, in rare instances, resulting in blank white pages for some site owners.
+See [#279](https://github.com/websharks/quick-cache/issues/279).

 = v141001 =